 Both US and foreign patent laws are based on various legal fictions.
 One legal fiction is that an invention is instantly created in a fully formed state.
-Another legal fiction is that even if a particular improvement to the invention was not actually obvious to the real inventor, still an examiner or judge may reject this improvement as being obvious to an imaginary “person of ordinary skill in the art”.
+Another legal fiction obviousness.
+A particular improvement to the invention may not have been obvious to you, the real inventor.
+But, a foreign examiner can reject your improvement as obvious to an imaginary “person of ordinary skill in the art”.
 Patent law just doesn’t cope with hindsight well.

 In practice, we all know that real inventions often come into life slowly, usually after much trial and error.
 Complex inventions may take years to fully develop.
-The inventor is thus faced with a dilemma – file fast so as to be the first person to file, or keep working on the invention, file a better patent application, but possibly lose to someone who filed sooner?
+You are thus faced with a dilemma – file fast so as to be the first person to file?
+Keep working on the invention, file a better patent application, but possibly lose to someone who filed sooner?

-US patent laws recognize this problem and allow an inventor to file as many patent applications as needed, even over a period of years, and gradually accumulate a “stack” of patent applications.
-This stack of patent applications captures both the time of earliest invention, as well as a later time-optimized form of the invention.
+US patent laws recognize this problem.
+The US allows an inventor to file as many patent applications as needed, even over a period of years.
+So in the US, you can gradually accumulate a “stack” of patent applications.
+This stack of patent applications lets you capture the time of earliest invention.
+This also lets you capture a later, time-optimized, form of the invention.
 Intuitively this system seems fair.
 Wouldn’t it be unfair to use an inventor’s own earlier work against the inventor?

 Doesn’t this basic rule of fairness apply everywhere?
 Unfortunately, it does not.
-The harsh reality is that in international patent filings outside of the US, other countries typically use an inventor’s own earlier patent applications against them.
+The harsh reality is that in international patent filings outside of the US, your own earlier patent applications are used against you.

-This assumption of basic fairness often traps inventors and startups.
-Here the only way to avoid the trap is to recognize that this problem exists, and take steps to mitigate problems.
+Here the only way to avoid the trap is to recognize that this problem exists.
+You need to take steps to mitigate problems.

-As a good rule of thumb for international patents, assume that there is at most a 12-month window after a first (US) patent application has been filed in which to make further improvements.
+After you file your US application, assume you have at most a 12-month window to make further improvements.
 Plan accordingly.
-If you have thought up improvements to your invention, it is far better to submit these improvements as an updated PCT patent application before the 12 month anniversary of the first patent application.
+Submit your improvements as an updated PCT patent application before the 12 month anniversary of your first patent application.

 After 12 months, you can’t claim the priority date of your first US filing.
 Someone else can jump ahead of you and claim credit.
-Even worse, 18 months after filing (when usually your first US patent application will be published) your first US patent application can then be used against your later filed improvement.
+Even worse, after 18 months, foreign examiners can use your first US patent application against your later filed improvement.

-It is very irritating to have an international examiner claim that your improved invention is obvious against your own earlier-filed application.
+It is very irritating to have a foreign examiner claim that your improved invention is obvious against your earlier-filed application.
 Even more irritating when you know that in reality, the improvement was totally not obvious.
 Perhaps the improvement may have taken you a year or more of hard work!
 Too bad — to the foreign examiner, your improvement is obvious.